-Rome, known as the Eternal City, has attracted visitors for over 2,000 years.
-It is one of the most magnificent and romantic cities in the world, boasting an attractive mix of grandiose sights — the likes of the Colosseum, Roman Pantheon and Forum — and bustling city life.
-Life is sweet: the cake is there for eating.
-Italian designer shopping, smooth ice cream, frothy cappuccino and exquisite wines to name but a few things that draw in over 4.2 million tourists in search of a taste of Italian 'dolce vita' every year.
+Rome has attracted visitors for over 2,000 years.
+It is one of the most magnificent and romantic cities in the world, boasting an attractive mix of grandiose sights, such as the Colosseum, Roman Pantheon, and Forum.
+Amidst the awe-inspiring ruins and charming piazzas, you can savor the delights of smooth gelato, frothy cappuccinos, delectable pasta and pizza, and exquisite wines, all contributing to the allure that draws over 10 million tourists annually in search of a taste of the Italian “Dolce Vita”.

 Like the ancient city, today's Rome is built on seven hills: Capitolino, Palatino, Quirinale, Viminale, Esquilino, Celio, and Aventino.
-The central area is called Campo Marzio, named after the Roman god of war, and was the ancient army’s training grounds.
+The central area is called Campo Marzio, named after the Roman God of war, and was the ancient army’s training grounds.
 This is where many of the famous sights are located.
-Other well-known areas are Trastevere, on the other side of the Tiber river, and Monti.
-Little Pigneto is considered to be the most typically Roman neighborhood.
+Other well-known areas are Trastevere, on the other side of the Tiber River, and Monti.
+Little Pigneto is considered to be the most typical Roman neighborhood.